-Title Source Date Pages Notes Improving Cybersecurity and Resilience through Acquisition General Services Administration and Department of Defense January 23, 2014 24 The DOD and GSA jointly released a report announcing six planned reforms to improve the cybersecurity and resilience of the Federal Acquisition System.
+Title Source Date Pages Notes Improving Cybersecurity and Resilience through Acquisition GSA and DOD January 23, 2014 24 DOD and GSA jointly released a report announcing six planned reforms to improve the cybersecurity and resilience of the Federal Acquisition System.
 The report provides a path forward to aligning federal cybersecurity risk management and acquisition processes.
 It provides strategic recommendations for addressing relevant issues, suggests how challenges might be resolved, and identifies important considerations for the implementation of the recommendations.
-Evaluation of DHS' Information Security Program for Fiscal Year 2013 DHS Inspector General November 2013 50 The report reiterates that the agency uses outdated security controls and Internet connections that are not verified as trustworthy, as well as for not reviewing its "top secret" information systems for vulnerabilities.
+Evaluation of DHS' Information Security Program for Fiscal Year 2013 DHS Inspector General November 2013 50 The report reiterates that the agency uses outdated security controls and Internet connections that are not verified as trustworthy.
+In addition, the agency does not review its top-secret information systems for vulnerabilities.
 Immediate Opportunities for Strengthening the Nation's Cybersecurity President's Council of Advisors on Science and Technology (PCAST) November 2013 31 The report recommends the government phase out insecure, outdated operating systems, like Windows XP, implement better encryption technology, and encourage automatic security updates, among other changes.
-PCAST also recommends, for regulated industries, that the government help create cybersecurity best practices and audit their adoption-and for independent agencies, PCAST write new rules that require businesses to report their cyber improvements.
-Federal Energy Regulatory Commission's Unclassified Cyber Security Program - 2013 Department of Energy Office of Inspector General October 2013 13 To help protect against continuing cybersecurity threats, the commission estimated that it would spend approximately \$5.8 million during FY2013 to secure its information technology assets, a 9% increase compared to FY2012 As directed by FISMA, the Office of Inspector General conducted an independent evaluation of the Commission's unclassified cybersecurity program to determine whether it adequately protected data and information systems.
-This report presents the results of our evaluation for FY2013.
+PCAST also recommends, for regulated industries, that the government help create cybersecurity best practices and audit the adoption of these practices.
+For independent agencies, the report suggests that PCAST should write new rules that require businesses to report their cyber improvements.
+Federal Energy Regulatory Commission's Unclassified Cyber Security Program - 2013 DOE Office of Inspector General October 2013 13 From the report: "To help protect against continuing cybersecurity threats, the commission estimated that it would spend approximately \$5.8 million during FY2013 to secure its information technology assets, a 9% increase compared to FY2012 As directed by FISMA, the Office of Inspector General conducted an independent evaluation of the Commission's unclassified cybersecurity program to determine whether it adequately protected data and information systems.
+This report presents the results of our evaluation for FY2013."